benjamin-e-moore/Moore_Lab_Notebook/README.md

-#Open For Science

-I believe the scientific endeavor is best served by transparent and reproducible work.
-It is my goal to participate in open science and share not only outcomes but process.

-My notebook documents thoughts, analyses, knowledge gains, roadblocks, detours, and products.
-My goal is to facilitate scientific advancement through the open sharing of data and analytical approaches.
-As with science, this notebook is a work in process, hopefully advancing with every iteration.

-The notebook is platformed on GitHub and is directly linked to GitHub repositories that contain further details than will be presented in notebook posts.
-The notebook and repositories are dynamic real-time documents.
+#Science Communication

+I believe in communicating the wonder of science through art and design.
+Using photography, computer modeling, physical set design, and online tutorials, the public can access scientific knowledge in a way that both informs and inspires.
+Science communication bridges the gap between common knowledge and technical concepts, paving the way to clear public dialogue about scientific ideas.

 * Credit: This notebook is built with Jekyll Now forked from Barry Clark https://github.com/barryclark/jekyll-now and improved with edited material from a variety of online lab notebook layouts.
 Thanks to all.